-- 1 large egg lightly beaten with 1 teaspoon water
+- 1 large egg lightly beaten with 1 teaspoon water, for glaze

-Have all ingredients, except topping, at room temperature.
+Have all ingredients, except glaze, at room temperature.

-Add the remaining 1/4 cup sugar, the oil, eggs, and salt to the yeast mixture.
+Add 1/4 cup oil, the remaining 1/4 cup sugar, the eggs, 2 teaspoons table salt, and the cumin.
 Pulse for a few moments to combine.
 Add the flour, 1 cup at a time, pulsing briefly after each addition.
 After you’ve added 4 cups, process briefly until the dough forms a ball around the blade.
 (If the dough seems too moist, add additional flour in small increments through the feed tube until the sides of the processor bowl are clean but the dough still appears to be a little sticky.)
-Continue processing for 2 to 3 more minutes to knead the dough until it is smooth and elastic.
+Continue processing for 2 to 3 more minutes to knead the dough until smooth and elastic.

-Form the dough into a ball and place it in a greased bowl.
+Shape the dough into a ball and place it in a greased bowl.
 Cover with greased plastic wrap.
-Allow the dough to rise in a warm, draft-free place until double in bulk, 2 to 3 hours.
-(Or start the bread the day before you plan to bake it and let the dough rise slowly overnight in the refrigerator.
-Allow it to come back to room temperature before proceeding.)
+Allow the dough to rise in a warm draft-free place until double in bulk, 2 to 3 hours.
+(You can begin the bread the day before you plan to bake it and let the dough rise slowly overnight in the refrigerator.
+Bring the dough back to room temperature before continuing.)
 To test whether the bread has fully risen, gently press it with a fingertip.
-If the indentation remains, the dough has risen sufficiently.
+If the dent remains, the dough is ready.